SAVE THE DATE

 - Accounting for a patient’s unique biological, psychological, social, financial, educational, and cultural factors

-- Overcoming structural healthcare barriers, requiring clinical strategies to fit within a particular mold
+- Overcoming structural healthcare barriers that require clinical strategies to fit within a particular mold

 This program affords you the opportunity to learn from leaders in the field of diabetes who are distinguished for their outstanding teaching, knowledge, and innovations in clinical care.